h5bp/Front-end-Developer-Interview-Questions/README.md

 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.
 * What is the extent of your experience with Promises and/or their polyfills?
+* Explain how synchronous and asynchronous functions are executed in JavaScript.
+How does event loop work?
+What is the difference between call stack and task queue?

 #### Network Questions: